The above cartoon was produced by an anonymous cartoonist.

 3-10-08.
 I just learned that someone was doing double rap simulations near where I heard one during a visit to the Choctawhatchee last week.
 Both the time and the location are consistent with my observation (although the location is a bit further than I would expect a double rap to carry).
 It certainly was a good simulation.

 3-12-08.
-I visited Ye Olde Hot Zone this morning.
+I visited the 2006 hot zone this morning.
 It had been a while since my last trip up there.
 It was nice to see that Swallow-tailed Kites and other migrants have returned.
 The water is still high and the currents are still strong.
 Paddling downstream through fallen trees is really treacherous under these conditions.
-Although I've been through that area many times, it's hard to know where debris lurks just beneath the surface when the water level changes.
+Although I’ve been through that area many times, it’s hard to know where debris lurks just beneath the surface when the water level changes.
 Richard Martin sent me another photo of a pileated flying near the fork tree in the Pearl video.
 Since he was sitting in the spot where I obtained the video, I was able to scale the images and obtain

 these comparisons.
 Although the ivorybill (20 inches) isn't that much longer than the pileated (17 inches), the ivorybill is a much more massive bird, and the pileated looks puny by comparison in these images.